afit/HVoIPM/README.rst

 *It should be possible to get HVoIPM working against your Sipura SPA-2000.
 As you've asked for the source code, I'll explain roughly how.
 Basically, there are two ways to figure out what a VoIP device is doing: the first is to packet sniff and examine the RTP/VoIP traffic that's going back and forth, and the second is to introspect the device itself, over whichever interfaces it exposes.*

 *The first technique is almost foolproof -- it'll work with any VoIP-compliant device to return a fairly limited set of base information.
 The problem it that in order for this to work, the machine that you're running the sniffing software on either needs to have it's network adapter running in promiscuous mode, or be sitting on a monitor port on your switch.
 (Because if you have a switch rather than a hub, like most people, your SPA-2000 won't route traffic to your computer.)
-There are a few tools that take this approach. `Vomit <http://vomit.xtdnet.nl/>`_ , for instance.*
+There are a few tools that take this approach: Vomit, for instance.*

 *This won't really work very well for a lot of small-end consumer VoIP devices of the sort that HVoIPM works with, otherwise I'd port some of the GPLed Linux C to .NET.
 (It'd work well with Softphones and Skype clones, though.)*